Vaccination

 Individuals testing positive for COVID-19 should not travel to campus until cleared for travel by a medical doctor.

-Rapid tests will be administered to students, faculty, staff, and trustees immediately upon their arrival on campus, and as needed for the remainder of the intensive.
 Anyone who is experiencing any symptoms at all during the session will be expected to notify an IWS staff member immediately to arrange a test.

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 Anyone can have mild to severe symptoms.
 People with these symptoms may have COVID-19: